-Streaming video is a means of delivering video content over the Internet that typically requires a high-speed internet connection for effective viewing.
+The Richard E. Bjork Library provides an array of films in a variety of formats, including DVD, VHS, and streaming video.
+Streaming video is a means of delivering video content via the Internet that typically requires a high-speed internet connection for effective viewing.

 Faculty, who would like to incorporate streaming video into their courses, must first submit a Streaming Video Request Form for each film every term that the film is used.

-The Library does not own Public Performance Rights for the majority of resources in the collection, which means that there may be no screenings outside the classroom.
-Performance rights must be obtained for public screenings, regardless of whether or not admission is free and whether they are on or off campus.
+The Library does not own Public Performance Rights for the majority of resources in the collection, which means that library films cannot be used for screenings outside the classroom.
+Performance rights must be obtained for all public screenings.
+This includes those that are free admission.
+For question regarding public screenings, please contact the Event Services office.

-Films may be shown in their entirety -- or as clips -- in the classroom as part of an assigned project.
+Under Fair Use, films may be shown in their entirety, or as clips, in the classroom as part of an assigned project.